Back to Blog

 The role of transparency and accountability in developing and deploying AI

 Artificial Intelligence technologies have transformed the way businesses operate, offering companies new levels of connectivity, efficiency, and convenience.
 However, the privacy risks of AI must not be ignored.
 As AI technologies become more advanced, so do the privacy risks they pose.
-Organizations must take a proactive approach to mitigate these emerging privacy challenges and risks, implementing robust data protection principles, privacy-by-design architecture, and ethical considerations.
+Organizations must take a proactive approach to reduce these emerging privacy challenges and risks, implementing secure data protection principles, privacy-by-design architecture, and ethical considerations.

 Additionally, complying with privacy regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), companies can establish comprehensive privacy policies that outline practices for handling personal data, including the right to access, correct, and delete personal data.